eliheuer/caskaydia-cove/README.md

 # Caskaydia Cove
-Cascaydia Cove is a fork of [Cascadia Code](https://github.com/microsoft/cascadia-code) with a few adjustments to conform to the [Google Fonts spec](https://github.com/googlefonts/gf-docs/tree/master/Spec) and the [RFN](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL_web_fonts_and_RFNs) removed.
+Cascaydia Cove is a fork of [Cascadia Code](https://github.com/microsoft/cascadia-code) that conforms to the [Google Fonts spec](https://github.com/googlefonts/gf-docs/tree/master/Spec) and has the [RFN](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL_web_fonts_and_RFNs) removed.
 The name comes from the [Nerds Fonts](https://github.com/ryanoasis/nerd-fonts) project, which uses “Caskaydia Cove” for its own patched version of Casdadia Code.

-This fork is maintained by a Washingtonian working from the Pacific Northwest.
+This fork is maintained by a Washingtonian working from the Pacific Northwest and is licensed under the [SIL Open Font License Version 1.1](OFL.txt).
+Please see the [OFL-FAQ.txt](OFL-FAQ.txt) file if you have any legal questions.

-The Cascadia Code upstream project is designed by Aaron Bell and developed by the Windows Terminal team.
+The Cascadia Code upstream project is designed by [Aaron Bell](https://www.sajatypeworks.com/) and developed by the [Windows Terminal](https://github.com/microsoft/terminal) team.
+If you want to know more about the Windows Terminal project, please see the [Windows Command Line developer blog](https://devblogs.microsoft.com/commandline/).
 Thanks for the great work making command-line workflows more beautiful and accesible Aaron and Microsoft!
-If you want to know more about the Windows Terminal procest, I recomend listening to this podcast episode or checking out the official windows terminal blog.

 Below is a demo of the variable font version of typeface, Python source code for this animation is here: [documentation/animations/variable-font-specimen.py](documentation/animations/variable-font-specimen.py)
 ![Variable Font Example](documentation/animations/variable-font-specimen.gif)

-And usage example with [iTerm2](https://github.com/gnachman/iTerm2) and [bat](https://github.com/sharkdp/bat).
+And a usage example with [iTerm2](https://github.com/gnachman/iTerm2) and [bat](https://github.com/sharkdp/bat).
 ![Screenshot](documentation/screenshots/screenshot.png)

-Caskaydia Cove is licensed under the [SIL Open Font License Version 1.1](OFL.txt), please see the [OFL-FAQ.txt](OFL-FAQ.txt) file if you have any legal questions.
+## Development and Building New Fonts

 [Pull requests](https://github.com/eliheuer/caskaydia-cove/pulls) and new [issues](https://github.com/eliheuer/caskaydia-cove/issues) are welcome.

-## Development and Building New Fonts

 Build scripts and UFO source files are in the [sources](sources) directory.